rakhiPurwar/May-leetcoding-Challenge/README.md

 6) Majority Element
 7) Cousins in Binary Tree
 8) Check if it is astraight line
-9)Valid perfect Square
+9) Valid perfect Square
 10) Fill the town Judge
-11)Flood Fill
+11) Flood Fill